ymiuraaa/ymiuraaa.github.io/content/projects.md

 updated = 2024-08-17
 +++

-This is a very much non-exhaustive list of projects I've done.
+This is a list of projects I've done that I'm proud of.
 Scroll down or Ctrl + F (or Cmd + F if you're using a Macbook) to "Web Dev" if you want to see the things I did in terms of web development.<br>
 If you want to see what I've done in terms of other things like "Robotics" you can Ctrl+F / Cmd+F that too.